Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

 \subsubsection{Target Registration Error}

-We transformed the 100 randomly sampled locations in the simulated deformations test set and the 21 manually annotated landmark locations in the clinical deformations test set in the target image according to the estimated DVF after DIR\footnote{Since a forward registration is performed in Elastix, i.e., each spatial location in the target image is mapped to a spatial location in the source image, the resulting transformation can be applied directly to transform the landmark locations in the target image.}.
+In the clinical deformations test set, we transformed the manually annotated landmarks in the target images according to the estimated DVF after DIR using the transformix module in SimpleElastix \cite{SimpleElastix} (documentation on using transformix in SimpleElastix can be found at \href{https://simpleelastix.readthedocs.io/PointBasedRegistration.html}{SimpleElastix documentation} and \href{https://elastix.lumc.nl/download/elastix-5.0.1-manual.pdf}{Elastix manual}).
 We calculated their Euclidean distance with the corresponding landmarks in the source image.
 This measure is often referred to as ``Target Registration Error" or TRE.
 We calculated the TRE values after initial affine registration and before the DIR ($TRE_{before}$) and after DIR ($TRE_{after}$) for all experiments.
+In the simulated deformations test set, TRE calculations were done using the randomly sampled validation landmarks described in section \ref{sec:data}.

+It should be noted that the TRE calculations were done in image space i.e., the landmarks were represented by the center of a voxel.
+We chose this setup because the automatic landmarks are predicted in image space.
+However, this setup may give rise to discretized TRE values.